Love is everything.

 Sacred relationships are soul-deep.

 In such soul-deep union, we are inspired we see the divine essence in another person and experience oneness through our union.
 Sacredness is an inner experience.
 It’s a knowingness deep within of who we truly are.
 This sacred process begins when we’ve come to the realization of our true self, our authenticity, and we can thereby begin a relationship build upon honest, intentional communication coupled with deep physical and emotional bonding, while having the capacity to hold space for the other person to be their true self also.
 These are not to be mistaken with heavy karmic relationships, which are usually characterized by strong emotional entaglements generating perpetual friction and discord in an unconscious ways.
-In sacred unions, while the lovers are usually together from past lives, and do share some karma also, it is primarily the positive qualities of the soul that seek to find expression in and through the relationship.
+In sacred unions, while the lovers are usually together from past lives, and do share some karma still, it is primarily the positive qualities of the soul that seek to find expression in and through the relationship.
 In this way, the two souls develop a loving, gentle, blended process of meaningful purification through higher qualities such as forgiveness, kindness, empathy, generosity, faithfulness, trust, devotion, and compassion.
 There is an unconditional opening.
-Even with any karma present between due to their past lives, they are at a level of consciousness that allows them to healthily and more smoothly go through it and resolve their relationship into peace.
+Even with any karma present between the two partners due to their past lives, they are at a level of consciousness and maturity that allows them to healthily and more smoothly go through it and resolve their relationship into peace.
 As any other relationship, there will be conflicts and disagreements, but the two souls do not lose respect for one another and work through it.

-Love is the song of alchemy; opposing forces of water and fire perfectly align together.
+Love is the song of alchemy: opposing forces of water and fire perfectly align together.
 There is an eternal dance, the dance of lovers, ever intertwined, ever together, merging and repulsing and merging again.
 This is life.
 This is love.

 Intimacy is based on trust, conscious sensuality, intentional communication, deep listening, vulnerability, receptive eye gazing, deep love, devotion, appreciation and acceptance.
-It means holding safe space for another to allow them to be who they truly are.
+It means holding a safe space for another to allow them to be who they truly are.
 Intimacy demands that we reveal our true selves in the most vulnerable way, accepting that we may get hurt yet still having the courage to unveil.

 True lovers meet when one has the courage to unveil their soul and the other has the humility to surrender, unveiling theirs also.